Tasid47/Blocky/README.md

 # Blocky
-Blocky is a 2D platformer game made by uTrick using Unity Engine
+Blocky is a 2D platformer game made using Unity Engine